Using Your English Degree:

-Some English majors choose to teach in a K-12 setting (be sure to select our secondary ed track if that’s your goal); some take the GRE and go to graduate school in English or a sister field; some take the LSAT and apply to law school; others take the MCAT and apply to medical school.
+Some English majors choose to teach in a K-12 setting (be sure to select our secondary ed track if that’s your goal); some take the GRE and go to graduate school in English, Creative Writing, or a sister field; some take the LSAT and apply to law school; others take the MCAT and apply to medical school.
 But if none of these options sound appealing, don’t worry: a wide range of career choices is open to you.
 Simply plan ahead to make yourself readily marketable.
 For example:

-- Choose your minor strategically (such as advertising/public relations, creative writing, information technology, linguistics, marketing, professional communications, radio television and film, technical writing, theatre arts, etc.) to boost the interest of potential employers in your chosen field;
+- Choose your minor strategically (such as advertising/public relations, graphic design; information technology, linguistics, marketing, mass communication, technical writing, non-profit leadership studies, etc.) to boost the interest of potential employers in your chosen field;

 - Join local chapters of related professional organizations–many offer inexpensive student memberships and provide excellent networking opportunities;

-- Seek out internships to gain experience if at all possible (some are available through the English Department for course credit); if no internships are available in your area of interest, see if you can volunteer in the industry or shadow a practitioner for a day;
+- Seek out internships to gain experience (some are available through the English Department for course credit); if no internships are available in your area of interest, see if you can volunteer in the industry or shadow a practitioner for a day;

-- Attend the UA Little Rock Career Extravaganza and workshops across campus regarding resume preparation, interview preparation, and the like.
+- Attend career preparation workshops across campus regarding job hunting, resumes, interview preparation, digital footprint, and the like.

 If you follow these suggestions, you should graduate with the foundation you need to go far in your chosen career.
 (For fun and inspiration, you might enjoy reading this list of famous English majors.)